slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"I don’t want a Black History Month.
 Black history is American history.
 How are we going to get rid of racism?
 Stop talking about it!"
 -- Morgan Freeman [1937]*

-> *"Until we have a vaccine against wokeism, social distancing is the best solution."
--- Pedro Domingos [1965]*

 > *"The axiomatic error undermining much of Western Civilization is «weak makes right».
 If someone accepts, explicitly or implicitly, that the oppressed are always the good guys, then the natural conclusion is that the strong are the bad guys."
 -- Elon Musk [1971]*